Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Introduction

 The main interest of the discrepancy bounds in Theorem \ref{thm:main} is that generically in a complementary set of lattices we obtain a matching lower bound along a subsequence, see Subsection \ref{sec:lowerbounds} and the appendix of this text.
 This means that the class of lattices for which we obtain these upper bounds is sharp.
 Of course other upper bounds on the discrepancy have been proved in the past by Haynes, Julien, Koivusalo, and Walton \cite{HaynesJulienKoivusaloWalton19} and R\"uhr, Smilansky and Weiss \cite{RSW}\footnote{To be more precise, these results are concerned with discrepancy to pattern frequencies.
 However, as we will explain in Section \ref{sec:acceptance}, there is no reason to make a distinction between the two problems.}.
-Haynes \emph{et al.} had a slightly different parametrisation of the cut-and-project scheme as compared to the one we have here, and one crucial difference is that they take both the window $\Omega_\lef$ and the search region $\Omega_\dwn$ to be axes-aligned cubes.
-This, together with a diophantine condition on the lattice $\Gamma$ allows them to deduce a very low discrepancy, in a similar way to the anomalous small remainders proven for lattices in \cite[Theorem 3.5]{KordyukovYakovlevSpectralGeometry}.
+Haynes \emph{et al.} had a slightly different parametrisation of the cut and project scheme as compared to the one we have here, and one crucial difference is that they take both the window $\Omega_\lef$ and the search region $\Omega_\dwn$ to be axes-aligned cubes.
+This, together with a diophantine condition on the lattice $\Gamma$ allows them to deduce a very small discrepancy, in a similar way to the anomalous small remainders proven for lattices in \cite[Theorem 3.5]{KordyukovYakovlevSpectralGeometry}.
 Namely, they show that for any $\eps>0$, and almost every choice of $\Gamma$,

-That an anomalously low bounds hold generically can also be deduced from an earlier work of Haynes, Kelly and Weiss \cite{HKW14}, but their parametrisation is yet different.
+That these anomalously low bounds hold can also be deduced from an earlier work of Haynes, Kelly and Weiss \cite{HKW14}, but their parametrisation is yet different.
 The aim of both of these results was to obtain a conull set of lattices in which the discrepancy bounds hold.
 In particular, they did not work out the discrepancy bounds for classes broader than what was necessary for the statement on full measure, which amounts to a type of weak badly approximable condition on $\Gamma$.
 The weak bad approximation properties appearing in these works differ from the $\psi$-repellent condition of Theorem \ref{thm:main}.

-The result of R\"uhr \emph{et al.} is for $\Gamma$ belonging to a full measure subset of the set of lattices, but they do allow a wider choice of $\Omega_\lef$ and $\Omega_\dwn$.
-In particular, they assume that $\partial \Omega_\lef$ has box dimension bounded from above by $d_\lef-\fd$ and prove that then
+The result of R\"uhr \emph{et al.} is also for $\Gamma$ belonging to a full measure subset of the set of lattices, but they do allow a wider choice of $\Omega_\lef$ and $\Omega_\dwn$.
+In particular, they assume that $\partial \Omega_\lef$ has box dimension bounded from above by $d_\lef-\fd$ and prove that for almost every lattice